hashicorp/terraform-website/content/source/docs/cloud/api/workspaces.html.md

 | `data.attributes.run-failures`             | number | Reports the number of failed runs                                                       |
 | `data.attributes.workspace-kpis-run-count` | number | Total number of runs taken into account by these metrics                                |

+### Readme

+Workspace resources include a `readme` field.
+When a workspace is VCS backed, that field is populated with the contents of the repository README.md file.
+This contents of this field is not filtered or sanitized.
+Terraform Cloud does this on the frontend at render time.

 ### Sample Request